wheelken/CS_361_SIM/README.md

 followed by : git pull origin master --allow-unrelated-histories

 ‘fatal: remote origin already exists’
 1) Update the pointing URL of the handler by running the set-url command, then following it up with the handler name (usually origin), and lastly, the new URL.

 2) Second Approach:
 Try renaming the existing remote or renaming the origin to a different name.
 Run the rename command with the remote: git mv old_name new_name

 Once you have the repository initialized, you can implement the requests below into your code.
-As always, feel free to reach out on Teams or my personal number if you need any assistance.
+As always, feel free to reach out on Teams or my personal number if you nee any assistance.

 ### How to Request Data
 ```json